Jerry Sheehan, Deputy Director, National Library of Medicine

 Prior to joining the OECD, Mr. Sheehan held positions as a Senior Program Officer with the Computer Science and Telecommunications Board of the National Research Council and as an Analyst in the Congressional Office of Technology Assessment.
 While at the National Research Council, Mr. Sheehan was the study director for two influential reports commissioned by NLM: For the Record: Protecting Electronic Health Information (1997), which served as a blueprint for the development of the HIPAA security regulations; and Networking Health: Prescriptions for the Internet (2000), which had an impact on HHS activities related to a nationwide health information network.
 He also contributed to studies of copyright and database protection in the digital age.

 Mr. Sheehan has been actively involved in international government discussions about intellectual property rights, public access to the results of government-funded research and industry-science relationships.
-He serves as Vice Chairman of the OECD Working Party on Innovation and Technology Policy, Chair of the Policy Working Group of CENDI (the Federal STI Managers group), and a member of the Executive Committee of the International Council for Scientific and Technical Information.
+He serves as Chairman of the OECD Working Party on Innovation and Technology Policy, Co-chair of the Interagency Working Group on Open Science, and Vice President of the International Council for Scientific and Technical Information.
+He previously served as Chair of CENDI (the Federal STI Managers group.
 He holds BS (Electrical Engineering) and MS (Technology and Policy) degrees from the Massachusetts Institute of Technology.